Welcome to my manifesto of depth and darkness, the background photo was taken during the April new moon at about 3am. Click the plus to open sections.

 One of the most common questions I get asked is: are the woods at night scary?

 The answer is: it depends on why you think it should be scary, is it rational or irrational?
-I find the dark empty woods is a fantastic way to immerse yourself in nature while disconnecting from all the light and noise of everyday life.
+It doesn't have to be just for ghosts and horror movies in the way that many imagine; I find the dark empty woods is a fantastic way to immerse yourself in nature and isolation.
 I do not get lost and my area is quite safe from aggressive wildlife.
 It is important to consider safety before you go anywhere, but logically, the woods at night is often no more dangerous (and arguably less so) than it is in daylight.

 1.3: Living by the darkwards code

-If you haven't already, you can read the fun darkwards code, which consists of 7 codes that define the darkwards lifestyle.
+If you haven't already, you can read the fun darkwards code, which consists of 6 codes that define the darkwards lifestyle:

-The only code that I don't follow is Darkwards Code #7: Follow Darkwards666 on Instagram, because I do not follow myself.
+The only code that I do not follow is the final one, Darkwards Code #7: Follow Darkwards666 on Instagram, just because I do not follow myself.
 I follow the other 6 codes very sincerely in my daily life out of love for darkness, but it's not rigid like religious dogma.
 You can be truly devoted to darkness and adaptable at the same time.

 1.4: Darkwards' favourite music